When Kelly Preston first met John Travolta, he swept her right off her feet, no airplane or gravity-defying dance moves required.

 "I absolutely adore my kids.
 Johnny and I love them up constantly," Preston shared.
 "Ella's like, 'Mom, ugh!
 Thank god you had Ben because now he can take some of the kisses!'
 And Johnny sings to them—a lot of Tony Bennett and Barbra Streisand."

-Through the years, Preston and Travolta always took time out for romance, often with the assistance of the pilot's license John has had since the 1980s.
+Through the years, Preston and Travolta always took time out for romance, often with the assistance of the pilot's license the actor has had since the 1980s.

 "I think it's when Johnny just whisks me away, and we'll jump on the airplane and go out to dinner, and I don't know where we're going," Preston described a perfect date night to People in 2018.
 "It's good to be married to a pilot!"

-The Mischief star was aware that almost no one can identify with what's that like, but she was intent on showing gratitude for every gift she'd been given in life so far.
+Not to mention a pilot who owns multiple aircraft, including a Boeing 707.
+The Mischief star was aware that there aren't too many people who can identify with her casual jet-setting ways, but she was intent on showing gratitude for every gift life had bestowed on her.

 "I appreciate it all the time.
 It's not something you ever really get used to," she told Health about her husband pulling his plane into the hangar the way a regular person puts his car in the garage.